 Source

-This document introduces the development environment, download, and compilation methods for the SDK source code.
+This document provides an overview of the development environment, as well as instructions for downloading and compiling the SDK source code.

 Development Environment